I guess you have come across signs that seem to communicate something, but you can't make head or tail of it.

 1. YARN COMPOSITION

-One of the most important information one needs to understand when selecting yarn is understanding which fibers were used to create the yarn.
+One of the most important information one needs to understand when selecting the right yarn is understanding which fibers were used to create the yarn.

 Below are some fibers to look for: